LennyBuildsWeb3/CosmicBase/README.md

 ## How It Works

 1. User connects wallet and enters birth information
-2. Frontend encrypts the data using fhevmjs
+2. Frontend encrypts the data using @zama-fhe/relayer-sdk
 3. Encrypted data is sent to the smart contract
 4. Contract stores encrypted values using FHEVM types
 5. NFT is minted with public signs and encrypted private data